yaellevi8/IOT_SMART_HOME/README.md

 #### Control your heart rate!

-IOT course, HIT // Final Project
+IOT course, HIT // Final Project // Semester A, 2023

 Served By: